bens-schreiber/pushupapp-frontend-2021/README.md

-# pushupapp
+# pushupapp 2021
-This is the repo for a passion project I started in 2021.
+A passion project I started in 2021 to learn Flutter.
+Uses only the basic flutter state management.
-Currently, the google cloud server is down until I pick the project back up (it is rather expensive to host).